Trow-Registry/trow/README.md

  - [ ] full auditing and authentication of image access _(in progress)_
  - [ ] distributed architecture for HA and scalability _(planned)_

+## Comparison to Other Registries

+There is a [short article on how Trow compares to other registries](docs/COMPARISON.md), including Harbor.

 ## Install

 If you want to quickly try out Trow on a development cluster (either local or remote), follow the